Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide06.png' alt='  ' title='Slide: 6' border='1'  width='85%%'/>

-This is the data triage process we have been going through in LDaCA — and it should be noted that of all the data we are presented with, most of it needs to be reworked into the Arkisto Standards Stack.
+This is the data triage process we have been going through in LDaCA — and it should be noted that of all the data we are presented with, most of it needs to be reworked into the {{< glossary_link display="Arkisto" id="arkisto" >}} Standards Stack.
 Even PARADISEC which in 2019 received the international [Core Trust Seal](https://www.coretrustseal.org/why-certification/certified-repositories/) based on the [DSA-WDS Core Trustworthy Data Repositories Requirements](http://www.coretrustseal.org/requirements/) is still in the process of migrating data to more sustainable formats.

 </section>